 There are many ways to evaluate a project, depending on its purpose.
 Your evaluation needs to display valid, sound methods for gathering information and analysis.
 You don’t need to spend a lot of money, but you do need to supply a wealth of depth, clarity, and credibility.
 Used with care, the principles of creating a professional grant evaluation will help you gather the dollars to further your students’ educational goals.

 This is a condensed version of a blog provided by Resource Associates.
-Grant Assist is a proud partner of Resource Associates, which has over 20 years of experience in grant writing and evaluation programs.
+School Specialty is a proud partner of Resource Associates, which has over 20 years of experience in grant writing and evaluation programs.
 For the full version of this blog, see https://grantwriters.net/blog/expert-tips-on-evaluation/#more-2817.